rebeccapeltz/flask-cld-upload/BLOG.md

 return jsonify(upload_result)
 ```

-The code for out `upload` API is shown below.
+The code for our `upload` API is shown below.

 ```python
 @app.route("/upload", methods=['POST'])